Pro-Ject Debut Carbon Review

 Pro-Ject Debut Carbon Turntable Review: Get The Most From Your Music

-Finding high-quality record players that plays each groove on vinyl with the deepest and fullest sound possible with a record player under 500$ was impossible.
+Finding high-quality record player that plays each groove on vinyl with the deepest and fullest sound with a record player under 500$ was impossible.
 That is until one lets their favorite record take a spin on the Pro-Ject Debut Carbon turntable.
 This turntable has been produced with high-end specifications that are usually reserved for products toward the higher price range.
 This has led to the turntable’s testing way above those in its price range and a series of praise-laying reviews.
 The Pro-Ject Debut Carbon turntable is in a league of its own, achieving a level of sound without breaking the bank.

 Pro-Ject Debut Carbon Specifications: What Makes It So Special

 First, it is important to remember that the Debut line was introduced to the world in the 1990s when CDs threatened the existence of vinyl records and, with them, turntables.
 These products set a new standard for what music should sound like.

 Here again, Debut has set a new standard, starting with its 8.6″ carbon tonearm.
 The carbon tonearm provides much-needed support to add to its stiffness which in turn prevents undesired resonance.

 This carbon tonearm, a feature usually reserved for a higher price range models, works together with a heavier, larger platter in order provide smoother rotation, thus improving the sound, which is left unadulterated by a loud motor, thanks to the new belt drive design that allows the low noise AC motor.
 This synchronous motor employs TPE-damping and a new Sorbothane motor suspension, all of which is DC powered, resulting in minimal vibrations.

 Also, by offering the Ortofon OM10 or 2M red magnetic cartridge options to cap off the revolutionary tonearm, this record player ensures a new standard in sound that other record players manufacturers will try to surpass.